 On top of all that brainstorming and back-of-the-mind ruminating, I’d been grappling with a conundrum for around a year (at the time of brainstorming Fickle RPG) that is covered in the first header of this blog post, specifically: what if there was a tabletop game where combat resolution was as involved, interesting, and full of meaningful and unique decisions as the movement phase?

 I think I am able to achieve that system with Fickle RPG, where the resolution mechanic is interesting on it’s own merits, without being fiddly or detached from the real world.
 As a bonus to this system using your Intellect or Personality is along the same lines as crunching skulls with Might.

 I wouldn’t have made this game if I didn’t unload so many concepts into Life of a Dinosaur Cowboy, didn’t have my Age of Rebellion campaign interrupted by the game master being busy, and didn’t come up with a resolution mechanic that is truly interesting.

-Fickle RPG is unthemed, but my initial playtest used a cliche zombie apocalypse (well, it had a few twists) set in the real world city of Calgary (because I’m familiar with it).
-You can see my notes on the setting above (or here).
+Fickle RPG is unthemed, but my initial playtest used a cliche zombie apocalypse (well, it had a few twists) set in a real world city I’m familiar with.
+You can see my notes on different settings above.

 I wrote the rules and created the basic character sheet in one day.
 But the ideas and concepts had been rattling around in my head for over a year.
 The impetus for sitting down and making a concrete document was my Age of Rebellion campaign was put “on ice” until the game master was less busy.
 This meant my weekly games night was free and open again.